shinyapricot/shinyapricot/README.md

 Main repo for discussion purposes.

 # Update
-Website is now [live](www.shinyapricot.com)!
+Website is now **live** at www.shinyapricot.com!
 It currently hosts the rails tutorial website.